-Even though your business is unique, home improvement centers or lumberyards have common marketing challenges.
+What are your home improvement marketing challenges?
 Maybe you’ve been asking yourself one or more of the following questions:

 Why can’t I attract the right customers?

-How do I get the word out in a timely manner?
+How do I get the word out on time?

 What if I don’t have the time for marketing?